savochkin/PokerHandKata/README.md

 - ✅ Uses domain objects (`ComparisonHistoryEntry`)

 **Understanding Check:**
-1. Who defines this interface - the domain or the adapter?
+1. Who defines this interface - the domain or the external system or the adapter?
-2. Why is this better than the service directly using `InMemoryComparisonHistoryRepository`?
+2. Suppose we use an external system 'ExternalSystem' for both saving historical records and integrating with a leaderboard.
+Should we use 'ExternalSystemPort' with many operations, or is it better to use a 'HistoricalPort' and a 'LeaderboardPort'?
+3. What if we later decide to use another system for the leaderboard?
+4. What if the external system we use has a much more complex domain model - do we need to mirror it in our domain model?
+5. What if the external DB has a DTO class - HistoricalRecord.
+Can we use it in our adapter?
+6. How would this affect us if we would like to migrate to another DB later?
-3. What would you need to change to swap in-memory storage for PostgreSQL?
+7. What would you need to change to swap in-memory storage for PostgreSQL?

 ---